SoftwareCompare/SoftwareCompare/README.md

 2. Clone this repository

-3. Run 'make serve' in the cloned directory
+3. Run `make serve` in the cloned directory

 ## Development
 If you would like to view the most current updates, visit the test site [here](https://softwarecompare-test.pages.dev/).